WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Álvaro Morales, Andrea Freund and Blanca Lewin

-As a slasher fan, I'm the kind of guy who gives chances to a country's "first" hack 'n stab film and I often end up liking them, like Russia's Trackman (2007) and Israel's Rabies (2010).
+As a slasher fan, I'm the kind of guy who's open to try out a country's "first" hack 'n stab film and, for most parts, I often end up liking what I saw, such as Israel's Rabies (2010) which took elements of the horror subgenre and twisted it in an interesting, more character driven way.

-Now, I decided to give a turn for Chile's first slasher movie, which just so happen to be marketed under Troma releases.
-Guess I should have seen the terrible ratings from that fact alone but, oddly, this one's completely devoid of the usual Troma fare.
-It's not weird nor is it campy.
-In fact, it's very bleak and often gritty, but it just didn't cut enough body parts to keep me interested and the plot itself is all too generic.
+When I decided to give Chile's supposedly first slasher movie, I was hoping to see a similar treatment, only to fall wary seeing this happens to be marketed and released under Troma, a film company I have a love/hate thing going on.
+I guess I should have taken the terrible rating as further warning but, I was disarmed; oddly enough, Angel Negro (2000) is completely devoid of the usual Troma fare as it's not weird nor or campy.
+In fact, it's very bleak and often gritty, but it just didn't cut enough body parts or intrigue to keep me interested.

-You may think you know the story and you're right; Angel Negro comes out under the Post-Scream (1996) boom, where teens are now optional victims and, more often, folks are trying to find a new way to mold their slasher kicks.
-But Chile apparently wanted to go back to doing the usual murder mystery angle like that of Scream or even the traditional Italian Giallo but sadly, it missed a lot of opportunities to make it any good.
+You may think you know the story and you're right; Angel Negro (2000) comes out under the post-Scream (1996) slasher boom, where teens are now optional victims and, more often, folks are trying to find new ways to mold their slasher kicks.
+Chile apparently wanted to go back to doing the usual murder mystery angle like that of Scream, or even the traditional Italian Giallo, but sadly it missed a lot of opportunities to make it any good.
 A lot.

-First is the pacing; you got to hand it to Angel Negro to do the most sluggish pacing I've ever seen in a murder mystery.
+First, you got to hand it to Angel Negro (2000) to have one of the most sluggish pacing I've ever seen in a murder mystery.
 It's mostly talk; talks about the crime (and how sulky our lead is), how horrifying that fateful day was (which is really, horrifying.
-Depressing even! not) with barely any stalkings, or worse, notable killings!
-The kills are very uninspired, ranging from stabbings, garroting and ugh, two shootings, and with the film's low onscreen bodycount, it almost felt like they didn't really happen or will they matter which is odd because the killer is offing people who're guilty.
-Normally, I should be thrilled, but with lame kills come me being half-away awake and sitting on my own spit puddles.
+Depressing even!) with barely any stalking, chases or at least some notable killings!
+To say the murders are very uninspired is spot on as they range from simply stabbings, a garroting and ugh, two shootings.
+With the film's low onscreen bodycount, it almost felt like nothing much really happened here, nor does it feel like anything mattered, which is odd because the killer is offing people who're guilty.
+Normally, I should be thrilled, but I find myself half-away awake and sitting on my own spit puddles by the end of this flick.

 Bodycount: